 Under a legal doctrine known as sovereign immunity, the government is immune from legal action, except to the extent to which it has consented to such action.
 In plain English, this simply means that you cannot sue the government unless it has authorized the lawsuit by law.
 Fortunately for the people of Pennsylvania, the Commonwealth has just done this in the Sovereign Immunity Act and the Political Subdivisions Tort Claims Act, albeit with significant limitations on liability, procedural requirements, shortened time limits, and other differences from lawsuits against private parties.
 Because of these differences, it is important for anyone injured on public property to retain an attorney familiar with these kinds of claims immediately.

 Protect your rights after a Bike Accident, call a Lawyer ASAP

 While, yes, you can sue if your bike accident was caused by the road, the above rules make it ultra important to consult with a bike accident lawyer to make sure you don’t miss a timing deadline, understand the special requirements to bring a law suit and preserve your rights.

 Bike accidents that occur on public roads can leave a person with significant injuries that can affect them for the rest of their lives.
 Fortunately, Pennsylvania law often entitles people who are hurt in these kinds of accidents to significant compensation.
-To schedule a free consultation with bike accident lawyers, call KaplunMarx today at 610-660-7780 or send us an email through our online contact form.
+To schedule a free consultation with Philadelphia Bike Accident Attorney, call KaplunMarx today at 610-660-7780 or send us an email through our online contact form.